O'Shaquie Foster: Foster vs. Nova

 On February 16, 2024, Foster was scheduled to make the second defense of his title against Abraham Nova at The Theater at Madison Square Garden in New York.
 He won the fight by split decision.

 Foster vs. Conceicao

 Foster was scheduled to make the third defense of his WBC super featherweight title against Robson Conceicao at Prudential Center in Newark, New Jersey on July 6, 2024.
 Foster lost the fight by controversial split decision.

 Foster vs. Conceicao 2

 On August 29, 2024 it was reported that Foster would challenge Robson Conceição for his WBC super featherweight title in a championship rematch on November 2, 2024 in Verona, New York.
 On September 9, 2024 the fight was confirmed to take place at Turning Stone Resort Casino in Verona, NY.
 Foster won by split decision.

 Foster vs. Fulton

-In late August 2025, it was reported that Foster would defend his WBC super featherweight title against Stephen Fulton at MGM Grand Garden Arena in Las Vegas on October 25, 2025.
+In late August 2025, it was reported that Foster would defend his WBC super featherweight title against Stephen Fulton at MGM Grand Garden Arena in Las Vegas on December 6, 2025.
+However, because Fulton weighed in two pounds over the super featherweight limit at 132lbs, the bout was changed to the WBC interim lightweight championship title fight.
+Foster won the fight by unanimous decision.

+Foster vs. Ford

+Foster was scheduled to make the first defense of his WBC super featherweight title in his second reign against Raymond Ford at the Fertitta Center in Houston, Texas, on May 30, 2026.
+He won by majority decision with two of the ringside judges scoring the fight 118–110 and 116–112 in his favour, while the third had it a 114–114 draw.